HydroModPy/HydroModPy/hydromodpy/calibration2/cases/recession_brutsaert/README.md

 - `core/methods/da_mh_gp.py`
 - `core/objective_function.py`

-The Brutsaert-specific simulator adapter remains in `run_calibration.py`.
+The Brutsaert-specific simulator adapter lives in `workflow.py` and is called through `case_implementation.py` when using the generic orchestrator.

 Supported methods are the same as other cases:
 - `grid_search`